 “In India,” Shekhar shrugs, “we have paradoxes.”

 No doubt about that.
 The agriculture sector consumes 19 percent of the nation’s electricity, and 65 percent of that power is fueled by coal.
-Nearly one-quarter of all the coal that India produced last year came from Chhattisgarh.
+One of every five metric tons of the coal that India produced in 2012 came from Chhattisgarh.
 But domestic coal production is not keeping up with rising demand for electricity.
 Despite that India is the second-largest coal importer behind China, much of the nation still suffers from irregular power supply and periodic blackouts.

 Southeastern Coalfields and its 62 mines in Chhattisgarh are links in a chain of risk that stretches well beyond here, since national food production and city-wide blackouts so closely hinge on the coal coming out of this region.
 Most abundant in Chhattisgarh and the neighboring eastern states of Jharkhand and Odisha, India’s coal belt cinches the nation round the middle, tapering off in its westward stretch to both the south and north, as if giving way for the major grain-producing states of Punjab, Haryana, Gujarat, and Uttar Pradesh.